Devendra2019/automobile/README.md

 3) Insurance Collision Report, Insurance Institute for Highway Safety, Watergate 600, Washington,DC 20037

 # Automobile Data Set Information:
-This data set consists of three types of entities:
+This data set consists of three types of entities.

-1- The specification of an auto in terms of various characteristics
+1) The specification of an auto in terms of various characteristics.

-2- Its assigned insurance risk rating
+2) Its assigned insurance risk rating

-3- Its normalized losses in use as compared to other cars.
+3) Its normalized losses in use as compared to other cars.